ldbc/ldbc_snb_interactive_v1_impls/graphdb/README.md

 ## Running the benchmark

-4To run the scripts of benchmark framework, edit the `driver/{create-validation-parameters,validate,benchmark}.properties` files, then run their script, one of:
+4. To run the scripts of benchmark framework, edit the `driver/{create-validation-parameters,validate,benchmark}.properties` files, then run their script, one of:

 ```bash
 driver/create-validation-parameters.sh